gruvw/pireplay/README.md

 **Warning** - There are currently no security feature built in the PiReplay software.
 You should consider that anyone accessing the PiReplay's network could be accessing replays and remotely operate the device.

+This project is **not** (out of scope features or non-goals):

+- A live webcam feed.
+- A continuous video camera for long videos.
+- A video editor, editing must be done externally after downloading the replay.
+- A multi-camera synchronization system, only one camera per device is supported.
+- A home security video recording system.
+- A motion triggered or AI-based capture system, you must manually trigger replays.

 ### User Interface

 Web user interface from a phone: